-He is a Master Trainer for the National Institute on Drug Abuse, with over fifteen years of experience as an instructor at the University of the Pacific and San Joaquin Delta College.
+He is a Master Trainer for the National Institute on Drug Abuse, with over twenty years of experience as an instructor at the University of the Pacific and San Joaquin Delta College.

-He has served on numerous task forces on various substance abuse issues.
+He has served on numerous task forces for various substance abuse issues.

 University of the Pacific is approved by CAADAC’s Commission of Alcohol and Drug Counselors Education Programs.

-Substance Abuse Counselors, MFTs and LCSWs -contact us for upcoming courses designed to meet the needs of licensed professionals’ continuing education needs.
+Substance Abuse Counselors, MFTs, and LCSWs - contact us for upcoming courses designed to meet continuing education requirements of certified or licensed professionals.

-CPCE is an approved continuing education provider for the California Board of Behavioral Sciences (Provider #PCE760), the Board of Registered Nursing (Provider #34128) and the California Association of Alcohol and Drug Abuse Counselors (Provider #5-91-266-0799).
+CPCE is an approved continuing education provider for the California Board of Behavioral Sciences (Provider #PCE760), the Board of Registered Nursing (Provider #34128), the California Association of Alcohol and Drug Abuse Counselors (Provider #5-91-266-0799), and NAADAC.

 "I was incredibly impressed with University of the Pacific's course.
 I found the instructors to be supportive and attentive.
 The courses were challenging, and informative - as they should be.
 But the most rewarding element was the interaction I had with my peers.
 We really got to know each other and watch each other grow.
 I've referred several friends to this program.
 In my opinion, you really could not do better."
 Kathleen W. 2011 alum